Establishing significance of gravitational-wave signals from a single observatory in the PyCBC offline search: Results from the third LIGO observing run

 In addition, the \PYCBCBBH analysis uses an explicit model of the black hole mass population, and so the ranking statistic has an additional term of $-\frac{11}{3}\log(\mathcal{M}_i / \mathcal{M}_\textrm{ref})$, where $\mathcal{M}_i$ is the chirp mass~\cite{Peters:1964zz,Blanchet:1995ez} of the triggered template and $\mathcal{M}_\textrm{ref}=20\Msun$ is a reference chirp mass~\citep{Dent:2013cva,Nitz:2019hdf}.
 This term should be truncated above $\mathcal{M} = 40\Msun$, however due to an error in implementation this was not applied in the GWTC-2.1 and GWTC-3 results~\citep{LIGOScientific:2021djp}.
 This bug up-ranked many triggers, and as single-detector events are particularly sensitive to issues in the ranking statistic, the bug was corrected for this work in all our \PYCBCBBH{} analyses.

-In the \ac{GWTC} papers, in order to prevent background contamination by single-detector events, triggers were removed from the background if they were within $\pm0.1$\,s of events found by other searches with \ac{FAR} below one per hundred years, provided that they did not form coincidences in the \PYCBC searches at any significance.
+In the \ac{GWTC} papers, in order to prevent background contamination by single-detector events, \inserted{background events were removed if they contained triggers} within $\pm0.1$\,s of events found by other searches with \ac{FAR} below one per hundred years, provided that they did not form coincidences in the \PYCBC searches at any significance.
 This one-per-hundred-years limit was designed to match the hierarchical removal stage of the \PYCBC analysis.

-In GWTC-2.1, the removed events came from the GWTC-2 catalog \citep{LIGOScientific:2020ibl}.
-For GWTC-3, the removed events came from events found by the \GSTLAL search in that paper.
+In GWTC-2.1, the events\inserted{ used for trigger removal} came from the GWTC-2 catalog \citep{LIGOScientific:2020ibl}.
+For GWTC-3, the events\inserted{ used for trigger removal} came from events found by the \GSTLAL search in that paper.

-In 4-OGC~\citep{Nitz:2021zwj}, the \pastro{} calculation for candidates in a single detector utilises only the background when both LIGO detectors are observing in order to minimise possible signal contamination.
+In 4-OGC~\citep{Nitz:2021zwj}, the \pastro{} calculation for candidate\inserted{ event}s in a single detector utilised only the background when both LIGO detectors are observing in order to minimise possible signal contamination.
 Coincident events do not have the single-detector signals removed from the background, as the primary figure of merit for that work is \pastro{}, which remains high for \ac{BBH} events at the point where background contamination becomes an issue.
 The \ac{FAR} is a more suitable figure of merit for events where the signal distribution is less understood, and we see in 4-OGC that the single-detector \ac{BNS} and \ac{NSBH} events \FULLNAME{GW190425} and \FULLNAME{GW200105} are recovered with $\pastro{} \sim 0.5$, limited by the signal rates in that region.

 To compare coincident-only analyses with the singles-included search, we re-analysed the data using the same method as in GWTC-2.1 and GWTC-3, but did so without removing the single-detector event triggers listed above from the background, this is denoted as the \emph{coincident-only} search.
 This means that the results we compare to are not as accurate or optimistic as the results from those analyses, however they are more representative of independent offline \PYCBC analyses than as presented in the GWTC catalogs.